Jared-XU/gradle-test/README.md

 # gradleTest
-A repo to try some gradle stuff
+A repo to try out some gradle stuff